Bonus: Invoice process optimizer blueprint

 You will need to set up an email and inform vendors only to send invoices to that email.

-This will provide you with a central place to track all the incoming invoices.
+This will give you a central place to track all the incoming invoices.
 Here is how to set up a paperless invoice process.

 We need a dedicated email for receiving invoices.
 This is important for two reasons: